 (Obviously, the 'lifetime licence' is subject to the conditions of the licence agreement.
 Your licence may become void if you share your registration details with half the Internet or anything silly like that.)

-Update Size and Frequency
+Update Magnitude and Frequency:

-If you look at the history of Directory Opus, people were only asked to pay for major updates every three to four years.
+If you look at the history of Directory Opus, people were only asked to pay for 'major' updates every three to four years.
 (Most recently: 2004, 2007, 2011 and 2014.
 As an aside, the price of Opus has remained fixed over that decade, although the foreign-exchange rate has fluctuated.)

 In the years between major updates, many minor updates were given away for free.
 Although they are called 'minor' updates, those free updates weren't just occasional bug-fixes; some of them added significant features & improvements.